AMERICAN WEDDINGS BLOG

 What county is the wedding venue in?

-If you’re nervous, remember this: County clerks kind of remind us of adorable, occasionally aloof cats.
+Here at AMM, county clerks remind us of adorable, aloof cats.
 Yes, cats.
-There’s a chance they’ll sound grumpy, rushed, or in need of a strong cup of coffee, but that’s part of why we love them.
-Luckily, they are much more helpful than actual cats.
+There’s a chance that the clerk you talk to will sound grumpy, rushed, or in need of a strong cup of coffee.
+But that’s why we love them: they are doing important work with limited resources.

 County clerks are much more helpful than actual cats.